geoserver/geoserver/doc/en/user/source/restconfig/rest-config-examples/index.rst

 ===========================

-This section contains a number of examples which illustrate various uses of the REST data configuration api.
+This section contains a number of examples which illustrate various uses of the REST data configuration API.
 The examples are grouped by environment/language.

 .. toctree::